Effect-TS/effect/packages/schema/README.md

 ### Reusing an existing branded type

-If you have already defined a branded type using the `effect/Brand` module, you can reuse it to define a schema using the `FromBrand` combinator exported by the `@effect/schema/Schema` module.
+If you have already defined a branded type using the `effect/Brand` module, you can reuse it to define a schema using the `fromBrand` combinator exported by the `@effect/schema/Schema` module.
 Here's an example:

 ```ts
 import * as B from "effect/Brand"